TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 - Add link to foundations [selectors](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/css-foundations)
 - Should I use images, or codepen embeds ala foundations?
 - Refactor combinator example to use original example
+- Assignment vs extra resources?
+- Too long?
+If yes, editing or break it up?